sciZer0/newdiscoveries/a/README.md

 are also absolutely wrong!

+So, all the "official" formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+Now, the wrongness of all these "official" formulas is a proven fact.

+>The wrongness of all the "official" formulas for calculating Work and Energy is a proven fact.

-Since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule =Newton*meter = kilogram*meter²/second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!
+And since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule = Newton * meter = kilogram * meter² / second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!

 Of course, this all means the total wrongness to use the Joule as the unit of measure for Work and Energy!